kimzuni/longvinter-docker-server/docs/en/README.md

       - ./data:/data
 ```

-As an alternative, you can copy the [.env.example](/.env.example) file to a new file called `.env` file.
-It doesn't matter if the file name is not `.env`.
-Modify your [docker-compose.yml](/docker-compose.yml) to this:
+As an alternative, you can copy the [.env.example](/.env.example) file to a new file called **.env** file.
+Modify it to your needs, check out the [environment variables](#environment-variables) section to check the correct values.
+Modify your [docker-compose.yml](docker-compose.yml) to this:

 ```yml
 services: